opengisch/pum/README.md

 this is currently not tested/supported).
 - **post delta**, is executed after the normal delta file.
 The file's name must be in the form `delta_x.x.x_deltaname.post.py` or `delta_x.x.x_deltaname.post.sql`
 - **post all**, is executed last thing in an upgrade command.
-The file must have the name `post-all.py` or `post-all.sql`.
+The file must have the name `post-all.sql`.
 The pre-all files doesn't have a version because they are executed for all upgrade command regardless of the current db version.

 A Python file is executed before the sql file with the same kind and version.